MicrosoftDocs/fabric-docs/docs/data-science/models-experiments-rbac.md

 ---
 title: Machine learning permissions
-description: This article describes the permissions to machine learning models and experiments in [!INCLUDE [product-name](../includes/product-name.md)] and how these permissions are acquired by users. ms.reviewer: scottpolly ms.author: midesa
+description: Understand the permissions required for machine learning models and experiments in [!INCLUDE [product-name](../includes/product-name.md)] and how to assign these permissions to users. ms.reviewer: scottpolly ms.author: midesa
 author: midesa